-I like to use the Enneagram in my coaching because it provides a complete map of the human soul, thus making the terrain we are navigating together more understandable.
+I use the Enneagram in my coaching because it provides a complete map of the human soul, thus making the terrain we are navigating together more understandable.
 Each Enneagram type represents one of nine different facets of our Essential Nature.
 Discovering this default patterning of your soul can help you get really clear about what’s keeping you from creating the rich and soul-fulfilling life you want to live and help you focus your growth work in ways that actually bear fruit.

 The Enneagram is a system of nine personality types, as well as a map of nine different paths of reconnection with your authentic self.
 Understanding what type is primary, what specific set of beliefs normally drive your life, can help you to find your way back home, opening the way to greater ease, happiness, and freedom in your life.

 The descriptions below are very brief thumbnails of what the nine Enneagram types look like in isolation.
 In reality, we all have all nine types within us, so no-one’s personality is contained completely in one type description; however, if you think about how you’ve behaved over the course of your life, you will likely be able to identify a dominant pattern.
-Take a free, short test.

 Type One: The Reformer